Deep-Symmetry/afterglow/README.md

 Given its current development phase, you will want to use Afterglow in a Clojure repl.

-> The next two lines are not needed if you are using Leiningen to get your repl,
+> The next two lines are not needed if you are using a checkout of the
+> Afterglow source code rather than the library version described
-> since the project is configured to start you in this namespace for convenience.
+> above, since the project is configured to start you in this
+> namespace for convenience.

     (require 'afterglow.examples)
     (in-ns 'afterglow.examples)